Gianduja (chocolate)

 Gianduja (Note: Pronounced /dʒænˈduːjə/ jan-DOO-yə, /UKalsodʒænˈduːdʒə/ jan-DOO-jə, /USalsodʒɑːnˈduːjə/ jahn-DOO-yə; /it/; giandoja /pms/.) or gianduia is a homogeneous blend of chocolate with 30% hazelnut paste, invented in Turin during Napoleon's regency (1796–1814).
-It can be consumed in the form of bars or as a filling for chocolates.
+It can be consumed in the form of bars or as a filling for chocolates, but it is most notably sold in the form of gianduiotti.

-Gianduja is chocolate stretched with hazelnut butter.
+Gianduja may be described as chocolate stretched with hazelnut butter.
 Similarly to standard chocolate, it is made in both plain and milk versions.
 It may also contain other nuts, such as almond.
 As a bar, gianduja resembles normal chocolate, except for the fact that it is softer due to the presence of hazelnut oil, which is liquid at room temperature unlike cocoa butter.
 However, like conventional chocolate, gianduja is usually tempered.

 History

 The Continental System, imposed by Napoleon in 1806, prevented British goods from entering European ports under French control, putting a strain on cocoa supplies.
 It is unclear when gianduja bars were made for the first time.
 However, Kohler is generally credited for the addition of (whole) hazelnuts to chocolate bars in 1830.
 It is also known that, in 1852, Turin-based chocolate manufacturer Caffarel invented gianduiotto, which is a small ingot-shaped gianduja.

 It takes its name from Gianduja, a Carnival and marionette character who represents the archetypal Piedmontese, natives of the Italian region where hazelnut confectionery is common.
 A textbook by Le Cordon Bleu writes this naming was an attempt to appeal to children.

+The Italian jury reports of the 1878 Paris Universal Exhibition praised gianduiotti as among the finest chocolates produced in Italy, at a time when the country’s chocolate industry still lagged behind those of other European nations in terms of production.
+Manufacturers (all in Turin) included Caffarel, Talmone, Gay-Revel, and Moriondo.
+Gianduja also became popular outside Italy by the end of the 19th century, likely first in Switzerland and then throughout the rest of Europe.